IppClub/Dora-SSR/README.md

 - Supports asynchronous operation of SQLite for real-time query and managing large game configuration data.

 - Supports reading Excel spreadsheet data and synchronizing it to SQLite tables.

+- Provides the function of adaptive Flex layout for game scenes through CSS.

+- Support the functions of Effekseer game effects system.

 - Supports the Yarn Spinner language, making it easy to write complex game story systems.